-Agree with Bill that it would be good to be mindful about data collection and the usefulness of that data in the future.
-Want to design the data we get from our program in a way that it can be used later.
+Agree with Bill that it would be good to be mindful about SSC-related data collection and the usefulness of that data in the future.
+Want to design the data we get from our program in a way that it can be used later to refine the SSC framework.

 Ingrid